Annual Conference

 —–

 The 2026 HOTCUS annual conference will be held at the University of Manchester, between 1-3 July.
 Professor Beth Bailey, Pitt Professor of American History and Institutions, 2025-26, Cambridge University, will be the keynote speaker for the conference.
+The call for papers has now closed, but submissions remain open for the PGR and ECA workshop, with Professor Beth Bailey, on the afternoon of 1 July.

-The workshop, which will be the first event of the HOTCUS 2026 Annual Conference, will provide a supportive space for PhD students and early career scholars to present and receive feedback on chapters, articles, or detailed research proposals.
+The PGR-ECA workshop, which will be the first event of the HOTCUS 2026 Annual Conference, will provide a supportive space for PhD students and early career scholars to present and receive feedback on chapters, articles, or detailed research proposals.

 Up to 4 participants will be selected to share a piece of writing of up to 8,000 words for intensive discussion and feedback from Professor Bailey and other workshop participants.
 This piece of work can be a dissertation chapter or an article.
 This year we are particularly looking for more article submissions to have a range of types of work represented in the workshop.
 As well as discussing their own work, which will be pre-circulated to all attendees, selected participants must commit to reading and participating in discussion of other participants’ work.
 Though participants do not need to register for the full HOTCUS conference, they are strongly encouraged to do so.
 Attendees of the HOTCUS conference will have the opportunity to apply for modest travel and/or childcare bursaries, subject to funds secured, with priority given to those without access to departmental funds from their home institutions.